weslambert/velocistack/README.md

 ### Pre-reqs
 - Tested on Ubuntu 20.04, although 18.04 should work as well (or other distros)
 - Docker should be installed.
+- The Docker Compose plugin should be installed: https://docs.docker.com/compose/install/

 ### Clone
 ```